-Zakuski loosely translates as "little bites" and they are meant to soften the effects of the iced vodka or other strong potables they are served with.
-A zakuski spread is presented buffet style on a table known as a zakusochnyi stol and is indispensable before a formal meal or on holidays.
+Zakuski (закуски), the plural form of the Russian word for "appetizers" (zakuska (закуска) is singular), loosely translates as "little bites" and they are meant to soften the effects of the iced vodka or other strong potables they are served with.
+A zakuski spread is presented buffet-style on a table known as a zakusochnyi stol and is indispensable before a formal meal or on holidays.

-Below are the most common categories of zakuski.
-They may feature a few... simple items, such as herring, cheese, and bread, or more elaborate dishes that number 20 or more.
+The most common zakuski spreads might feature a few simple items, such as herring, cheese, and bread, or more elaborate dishes that number 20 or more.

 Some Russians consider soup as part of the zakuski spread, especially now that slow cookers are popular worldwide and can keep the soup hot on the serving line.